 This article is written as part of a DollarsAndSense.sg collaboration with For Tomorrow.
 For Tomorrow is brought to you by Temasek, in partnership with MoneySmart and DollarsAndSense.
 All views expressed in the article are the independent opinion of DollarsAndSense.sg.

 When it comes to investing, there are two main asset classes people in Singapore typically choose to invest in.
-These are bonds and shares, and between them, bonds are often touted as the safer option.
-But why do some investors choose bonds over shares?
+These are bonds and stocks, and between them, bonds are often touted as the safer option.
+But why do some investors choose bonds over stocks?

 To understand why this is the case, you first need to understand the main characteristics of each of these asset class.